JavaScript-santiloopz/js-concepts/docs/glossary.md

 ### Outer Environment
 When you running code which is not in the `Global Execution Context`, it has availabe an outer environment, being stuff that does not belong to the current execution environment but is still accessible.

+### Expression
+An instruction that will eventually evaluate to a value.
+In case the value is provided as it, then it is named **literal**.